 Barsana – Image Source

 The Holi festival is celebrated as Basanta Utsav or Spring Festival in Shantiniketan, West Bengal.
 This festival was started as an annual event by famous Bengali poet and Nobel Laureate Rabindranath Tagore in his Vishva Bharati University at Shantiniketan.

-The students of Vishva Bharati celebrate Basanta Utsav in very special way.
-Students dress up in yellow color and present some wonderful folk dances and cultural programs followed by the throwing of colours.
+The students of Vishva Bharati celebrate Basanta Utsav in a very special way.
+Students dress up in yellow color and present some wonderful folk dances and cultural programs followed by the throwing of colors.
 The celebrations start a day earlier than Holi and are now considered an important part of the Bengali heritage.
 A huge number of tourists arrive every year at Shantiniketan to witness and participate in these celebrations.

 Shantiniketan – Image Source